 We live these memories in our minds often.
 They are prominent memories in our lives.
-Whenever I meet people from those times, we always reminisce about how great and life changing these experiences were.
-I sometimes stay in touch with these people more than I do my friends from childhood.
+Whenever I meet people from those times, we always reminisce about how great and life-changing these experiences were.
+I sometimes stay in touch with these people more than I do with my friends from childhood.
 I visit them, they visit me, I go to their weddings.

 We talk about going back to those places.
 Reliving those moments.
 After leaving Ios, I couldn’t wait to go back.
 “Next year!” my friend Jill and I said, “we will be back.”
 After Ko Lipe, I always tried to return but could never quite make it.

 I know deep down I won’t go back to Ios.
 And I’ll never return to Ko Lipe.
 And I only return to Amsterdam but over the years, I’ve spent so much time there, I have something of a life there.

 But by going back to Ios or Ko Lipe or La Tomatina in Spain, all I would be doing is chasing the ghosts of travel past.